-- Constant Contact – The email marketing service we recommend to growing businesses.
+- Constant Contact – The email marketing service we recommend to small businesses and bloggers.

 - OptinMonster – Transforms your website into a lead generation machine.
 Check out our OptinMonster review.

-- UpdraftPlus – The best WordPress backup plugin.
-Read our UpdraftPlus review.
+- Duplicator – The best WordPress backup plugin.
+Read our Duplicator Review.

 - Sucuri Firewall – The best WordPress security plugin.
 Read our Sucuri review.

 Depending on the premium products you choose, your website setup cost can be anywhere between $500 and $2,000 per year.
 This estimate is good for websites that include large and small business websites, big-time bloggers, and other sites that are growing exponentially.

-Ecommerce industry is booming and research shows that it’s been growing 3X faster than traditional retailers.
-If you’re looking to step your foot into ecommerce business, it’s the right time to start an online store.
+The eCommerce industry is booming and research shows that it’s been growing 3X faster than traditional retailers.
+If you’re looking to step into an eCommerce business, it’s the right time to start an online store.

 Creating an online store helps you expand your business around the globe, 24/7.
-Best of all, compared to offline business, it’s easy to start an online store without breaking your bank.
+Best of all, compared to offline businesses, it’s easy to start an online store without breaking your bank account.